Please note our warehouse and customer service department will be closed from Monday 29th June until Monday 6th July 2020.

 About Dandi Palmer

-Dandi Palmer has been a professional illustrator for over thirty years.
-She has been commissioned to do illustrations for many publications including the Radio Times, BBC Focus, Prima and UNESCO.
-On her website you will find a selection of his work including picture books for children and his science fiction, fiction and supernatural/fantasy stories for adults, which she writes under the name of Jane Palmer. www.dandi.me.uk
+On her website www.dandipal.uk you will find a selection of her work including picture books for children, and science fiction, fiction and supernatural/fantasy stories for adults, written under the name of Jane Palmer on www.booksfromdodo.uk

 Reviews